FatimaCinte/ID1018_Programming-I/README.md

 All of the course assignments are written in Java and compiled by running the main method of each program.
-The assignments cover the fundamentals of programming, such as:
+The assignments cover the basics and fundamentals of programming, such as:

 - Basic syntax and semantics of a high level language
 - Variables, data types, expressions and assignment